Learn how to insert a Picture into a Cell in Excel?

 Important: There is an interesting way to do this.
 Press the ALT key, drag and move the picture with the mouse.
 When the Picture will come close to the Border, it will automatically snap and arrange itself.

-In the Recent versions of Excel, insert picture in Excel Cell 2013, insert picture in Excel Cell 2016.
+In the recent versions of Excel, insert a picture in Excel Cell 2013, insert a picture in Excel Cell 2016.
 You get to add images from the Web-pages with the help of the Bing Image Search.
 This will let you insert an image in Excel.
 Let’s look at the steps:

 - In the Insert Tab, select Online Pictures

 - Select the image that you liked best